thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Events_and_Form_Validations.desc.md

   console.log('Your favorite pie is: ', this.favoriteForm.favoritePie);
 };
 ```

-#### ng-Anti Patterns

-An anti pattern is a way of writing code that is a bad practice in your framework.
-There are a few things you should **not** do with ```ng-submit``` and in Angular generally.

-1. Do not use ```ng-submit``` on the form and ```ng-click``` on the submit button at the same time.
-Use either ```ng-submit``` on the form and no directive on the submit button, or use ```ng-click``` on the submit button and no directive on the form. ```ng-submit``` is preferred in a form.
-2. Do not create separate properties directly on the `$scope` object for each form field.
-Instead, create an object that contains all the form properties inside of it.
-3. Never do any DOM manipulation in your controller.
-When submitting form data, it is often tempting to revert back to the jQuery way of doing things.
-For example, do not attempt to append the new form data to the DOM inside of your controller.
-Again, **do not do any DOM manipulation in the controller**.
-Instead, add the data that you want to display to an object in the scope that will then be displayed in the view.

 **ng-submit - Exercise #1**

 Create a form for entering address data.
 The form should accept a street (line 1), street (line 2), city, state, and zip code.
 When the data is submitted, it again should be shown to the user (displayed on the page) and the form data should be cleared so that more data can be entered.